Yadnik1/SunDay-Wellness-Tracker/README.md

 - Devised a firmware for synchronizing tasks of the device and smooth wireless operation with the mobile device over Bluetooth.
 - Assembled all components on a perfboard, ensuring effective system functionality.

-The Firmware written for the device can be found in the [Sunday Firmware Folder](Sunday Firmware/)
+The Firmware written for the device can be found in [Sunday Firmware](Sunday Firmware/) Folder.

 #### Device Firmware Flowchart
 ![Development Procedure Flowchart](images/image9.png)